-On scA750-60 cameras, the default exposure time base is 31 $\mu$ s and the time base can be changed in increments of 31 $\mu$ s.
+The Exposure Time Base Abs parameter value sets the exposure time base in $\mu$ s.
+The exposure time base can be changed in 1 $\mu$ s increments and the default is 20 $\mu$ s.

-You can set the Exposure Time Raw and Exposure Time Base Abs parameter values from within your application software by using the pylon API.
+You can set the Exposure Time Raw and Exposure Time Base parameter values from within your application software by using the pylon API.
 The following code snippet illustrates using the API to set the parameter values:

 '''

 Camera.ExposureMode.SetValue( ExposureMode_Timed );

 Camera.ExposureTimeRaw.SetValue( 100 );

-Camera.ExposureTimeBaseAbs.SetValue( 186 );
+Camera.ExposureTimeBaseAbs.SetValue( 200 );

 '''